 “She was a good person.
 I really miss her.”
 Richard said about Paige a few times that afternoon.

 One of many newspaper articles on legendary Charlie/Charles Sample.
 Santa Maria Times Oct.
 4, 1993.
 He lived to about 101 years.
+Mentions his career with Bholin and his clients, Gene Autry, Buck Jones, Ken Maynard and Tex Ritter.

 “Paige liked my father, he made some jewelry for her.”

 Paige joined Richard not too long after he moved to Venice Beach.
-He said he invited her and was thrilled that she moved in. (more on this later)
+He said he invited her and was thrilled that she moved in.

-Records show that Richard was married in 1968 and not to Paige.
-His niece Ellie says Richard leased the Venice studio to Paige.
+Records show that Richard was married in 1968 and not to Paige Young.
+His niece Ellie says Richard actually “leased” the Venice studio to Paige.

-I asked Richard if he encountered any of the many artists who became famous out of the Venice Beach art scene (that started in the 1950s with “The Cool School” and the slightly later “Light and Space” or “Finish Fetish” movement.)
+I asked Richard if he encountered any of the many artists who became famous out of the Venice Beach art scene (that started in the 1950s with “The Cool School” and the slightly later “Light and Space” or “Finish Fetish” art movement.)

 He said “De Wain Valentine had a studio next door to Paige and me.”
 (See chapter on Pasadena Art Museum appearance with Warhol 1970)